-King County Should Invest the Time and Resources Needed to Take the HRI to the Next Level

-The HRI is a well-designed program that has produced excellent results to date.
-However, without building on this investment through continually improving the program, these results will likely taper off.
+King County Should Invest the Time and Resources Needed to Take the HRI to the Next Level on this investment through continually improving the program, these results will likely taper off.
 Implementation of the following measures would help the HRI leverage its current investment to garner even greater overall gains in health and cost management.